Research Director, Inria

-- Best paper award for my paper “Optimal Buffer Management Policies for Delay Tolerant Networks”, IEEE SECON conference, San Francisco, June 2008 (Certificate).
+- Best paper award for our paper “Optimal Buffer Management Policies for Delay Tolerant Networks”, 5th Annual IEEE Conference on Sensor, Mesh and Ad Hoc Communications and Networks (SECON), San Francisco, June 2008 (Certificate).

-- Best PhD student paper award for my paper “On ACK filtering on a slow reverse channel”, first international workshop on Quality of future Internet Services, Berlin, September 2000 (Certificate).
+- Best PhD student paper award for my paper “On ACK filtering on a slow reverse channel”, first international workshop on Quality of future Internet Services (QofIS), Berlin, September 2000 (Certificate).

 - Hariri foundation award, top 100 funded by the foundation in Lebanon and abroad, five times from 1993 to 1997.

 - Associate editor for the Elsevier Computer Networks journal (2012-present).

 - General Co-Chair for ACM IMC 2022, Nice, France.

 - Technical Program Committee member for ACM MobiArch Workshop 2023, International Teletraffic Congress (ITC 35), TMA Conference 2023, Mediterranean Communication and Computer Networking Conference (MedComNet 2023), TMA Conference 2022, International Teletraffic Congress (ITC 34), PAM Conference 2022, , CNSM Conference 2021, …

 - Member of the Conseil d’Orientation Scientifique et Technologique, working group on international affairs (COST-GTRI), at Inria (2011-present).

 - Scientific correspondent and referee for international affairs at Inria Sophia Antipolis (2011-present).

 - Member of the organizing committee for the Forum Numerica seminars of University Côte d’Azur (2018 – ).